orf/django-choice-object/README.md

 I am a choice object for Django.
 I make using choices in forms and models easier.

+**Deprecated:** This is not needed since Django 3.0 which includes [enumeration types](https://docs.djangoproject.com/en/3.0/ref/models/fields/#field-choices-enum-types) which work similarly.

 ### Install

 `pip install django-choice-object`